SidSam/Django-Yahoo-Stock-Graph/README.md

 The dates are in DDMMYYYY format.

+The company name is entered as its symbol.
+Example - 'YHOO' for Yahoo and 'ADBE' for Adobe

 I have not added any styling to the first page since it's just a JSON object being displayed, and no styling in the second page either as it's just a graph.

 Since this app uses CanvasJS and the Yahoo!
 Finance PyPi module, you'd have to install them to make the app run on your machine.